bachue/sequel-unicache/README.md

 end
 ```

+But during cache is disabled, updating model won't write through or expire cache, then cache will be dirty.
+Please avoid to do that.

 You're not supposed to enable Unicache during the testing or development.
 These methods can help to enable or disable all Unicache features.

 ```ruby